 Still, there is only so much you can do with a built-in Android Device Manager.
 That’s where an MDM solution comes in handy.

-Most MDM software for Android simplifies the enrollment of devices in bulk.
-It offers multiple ways to enroll Android devices in the MDM portal.
+An MDM solution allows IT teams to enroll devices in bulk in multiple ways with only a few clicks.
 These include manual enrollment, QR code scans, Active Directory authentication, zero-touch enrollment programs, or Samsung Knox Mass Enrollment (KME).
-Thus, by using these options, IT teams can enroll corporate-owned as well as managed Android devices over-the-air (OTA).
+By using these options, IT teams can enroll corporate-owned as well as employee-owned Android devices over-the-air (OTA).